jormaechea/sls-helper-plugin-janis/README.md

 #### Permissions

-For use SQS resources, AWS permissions must be add, in other to make it easier, you can get it from the Helper using `SQSHelper.sqsPermissions` getter.
+To use SQS resources, AWS permissions must be added, in order to make it easier, you can get them from the Helper using `SQSHelper.sqsPermissions` getter.

 #### Build Hook

-For build the Hook of:
+To use the hook Builder of:

 - SQS Queue
 - DLQ Queue